Frequently Asked Questions:

 vii.
 Lawyers in private practice and public service

-The above advice was prepared by Professor Harold Waller, undergraduate academic adviser, department of Political Science.
+The above advice was prepared by Professor Harold Waller, undergraduate academic advisor, department of Political Science.

 Areas of Specialization in Psychology